 All users with internet access through Hardin-Simmons University must agree to observe and follow the policies listed below.
 Failure to follow these policies could result in the loss of access privileges with no refund.

-These guidelines and policies do not cover all possible situations or problems.
+These guidelines and policies do not cover all situations or problems.
 They have been developed in an attempt to prevent problems.
 To avoid any interruption of service, and for the protection of the student and HSU, any concerns regarding questionable situations that are not covered by these guidelines and policies should be addressed before acting.

-1. Access Codes/Passwords
+C. Access Codes/Passwords

-Access is based on a per user system, meaning that passwords and access are meant for each individual only.
+Network and resource access is granted on a per user basis, meaning that passwords and access are meant for each individual user only.
 Allowing others to use access may result in the loss of access privileges.
+Users must protect their personal access credentials.

-2. Posting Information/Messages on the Internet
+D. Posting Information/Messages on the Internet